k0d/cp210x-cfg/README.md

  - In order to setup "Battery Charging", "Xpress Configurator" IDE modifies many of the devices' registers, many documented as "read-only", or even not marked at all.
  - The CP2102n IC doesn't consider some "dumb" wall plugs as proper charging ports, and will set CHREN pin to low.
+ - By default, when plugged into my notebook, the IC set CHREN pin low after a couple seconds of inactivity.
+The walkaround I've found for this problem is to use a custom driver, which prevents the device's entry into suspend mode.